YasakaKanoko/YasakaKanoko/README.md

 </p>

 ---

-I'm a front end developer currently based in China.If you happen to speak Chinese,you can follow me on [Twitter](https://twitter.com/YasakaKanoko).
+Hi, I'm YasakaKanoko, a front-end developer currently based in China with 2 years of experience.
+My focus is on HTML, CSS, and JavaScript, as well as frameworks like React, Vue.js, and Angular.
+I have worked on various projects, from small business websites to large-scale e-commerce platforms.
+I am organized and detail-oriented, and always strive to deliver quality work within deadlines.
+I enjoy learning about new trends and techniques in the industry and am open to new challenges. <br> You can contact me at xiesj2001@gmail.com <br> If you happen to speak Chinese,you can follow me on
+[Twitter](https://twitter.com/YasakaKanoko).

 <!--